-At the and of this course, students will be able,
+At the and of this course, students will be able:

-- 1. To define and apply the major concepts used to analyze the macroeconomic environment. - 2.
-To appreciate the aim and role of national economic policies - 3.
+- 2. To appreciate the aim and role of national economic policies - 3.
 To understand the ways in which changes in national economies affect business planning and operations.

 I.Mankiw, N.G.
 (2002).
 Principles of Economics vol.B', G.Dardanos (greek translation)